SURFscz/COmanage-templatemanager/README.md

   "ResponseType":"NewObject",
   "Version":"1.0",
   "ObjectType":"Co",
-  "Id":"4"
+  "Id":"<new CO id>",
+  "Key": "<new CO API key>"
 }
 ```
 The `Id` mentioned in this message is the ID of the newly configured CO.
 This CO was duplicated using the standard COmanage duplication method.
 Then the name and description were adjusted with data as provided, status is set to Active and finally the specified script was run to configure processes out of scope of COmanage.
-The newly created CO has a TemplateManager configuration that is copied from the original template, including the API key.
-This means that anyone with access to the original template can use the same key to access to newly created CO.
+The newly created CO has a TemplateManager configuration that is copied from the original template, excluding the API key.
+The API key is either set to the value supplied with the instantiation call, or set to a random 32 character value.
+In either case, the new API key is reported back and should be used, in combination with the reported `Id`, for any subsequent enrollments.
 The new TemplateManager configuration has its actions restricted to `enroll` only.
 This ensures that the newly created CO cannot, in turn, be used as a template without intervention of a CO platform admin or CO admin, using the regular COmanage webinterface.

 Please note that the `instantiate` endpoint only works on COs with a status `Template`.
 Only CmpAdmins can set that status.